peercoin/rfcs/text/0002-split-coinstake-transaction/0002-split-coinstake-transaction.md

 - The verb "TO MINT" or "MINTING" refers to the action of trying to create a Block using Proof-of-Stake.
 "STAKING" is chosen over "MINTING" to avoid confusion with "MINING".

 ## Motivation
-Multiple community members have been asking about *cold minting* and *gamifying UTXO optimization*.
+Multiple community members have been asking about *cold minting* and the power of minters to add *free transactions* to their blocks.
 While all this time, a potential solution for both those problems has been sitting in every Proof-of-Stake block, the unused coinbase transaction.
 Although the splitting of the coinstake transaction has been described extensively by mquandalle [[1]](https://gist.github.com/mquandalle/7fe702a595f07f4b0f81), it has never been brought up as a possible alternative for *cold minting*.
 This RFC focuses on the discussion about splitting the coinstake transaction, the discussion about *multi-signature minting* is part of [RFC-0003](../0003-multisig-minting/0003-multisig-minting.md).

 Minters are able to include transaction data without paying the fee when they create a block, limited only by the blocksize.
-By dividing their stake into many small UTXOs for free in a created block, minters can gamify and optimize their block generation rate, giving them an advantage in generating blocks more rapidly.
+As a minter of a small number of blocks might not hold many coin at stake, this can be a method by which a bad actor can drastically bloat the chain without much personal loss.
-When splitting the coinstake transaction, a natural limit of 1 free KB per minted block will provide minters with flexibility to adjust their outputs as desired while preventing spam and gamification of UTXO optimization.
+When splitting the coinstake transaction, a natural limit of 1 free KB per minted block will provide minters with flexibility to adjust their outputs as desired while preventing spam.

 ## Detailed Design
 Splitting the coinstake transaction into a *monetary creation* and a *coin-age consumption* transaction, has the side effect of creating a large amount of small value outputs.